Sbalbp/Xchat_Translator_Plugin/README.md

 Now that you have the Python module, you might want to install it:

+* cd Apertium_Plugin_Utils

 * python setup.py install

 ###Loading the plugin

 To load the plugin with XChat go to XChat -> Load script or plugin and select the .py file that is included inside the src folder.
-Alternatively, you can also use the /load *route* command in XChat to load the plugin.
+Alternatively, you can also use the /load *route* command in XChat to load the plugin (for a non-absolute route, XChat current directory is by default *home*).

 ###Plugin commands